osmandapp/web/main/docs/user/navigation/guidance/navigation-settings.md

 </Tabs>

 For all types of navigation the minimum and maximum allowable speed, both by default and by road, can be different, according to certain values ([Default speed limits](https://wiki.openstreetmap.org/wiki/Default_speed_limits)) and restrictions for vehicles.
 The speed is also set in certain increments to make the application settings maximum usable.
-For the "Walking", "Horseback riding" and "Cycling" profiles, in small increments equivalent to 0.1 km/h ([Units & formats](https://osmand.net/docs/user/personal/profiles#units--formats)), and for the other profiles, in increments equivalent to 1 km/h.
+For the *Walking*, *Horseback riding* and *Cycling* profiles, in small increments equivalent to 0.1 km/h ([Units & formats](https://osmand.net/docs/user/personal/profiles#units--formats)), and for the other profiles, in increments equivalent to 1 km/h.
 Speed settings are used to determine when [voice announcements](../guidance/voice-navigation.md) are activated.

 These parameters are used as speed to estimate the [arrival time](../../widgets/nav-widgets.md#arrival-time-or-time-to-go) when the speed cannot be determined from the map data:
-- for the selected profile;
+- For the selected profile.
-- if the used roads have no speed limits, which can also affect the routing;
+- If the used roads have no speed limits, which can also affect the routing.
-- if user generated or imported tracks are selected.
+- If user generated or imported tracks are selected.

 #### Default speed